itayperl/jisho-ojad/README.md

 Jisho-OJAD
 ==========

-This Chrome extension adds inline pitch accent notation for Jisho.
+This browser extension adds inline pitch accent notation for Jisho.

 The data is queried on the fly from the [OJAD](http://www.gavo.t.u-tokyo.ac.jp/ojad/) database.